nostrenz/hatate-iqdb-tagger/README.md

 When an image is selected in the list the found tags will appear on the right.

-When you want to write the tags for the found images, select all the green rows then right click and choose "Write tags".
+When you want to write tags for the found images, select all the green rows then right click and choose "**Write tags**".
-When tags are written for an image the file is moved to the "imgs/tagged/" folder inside the program's directory alongside a text file with the same name as the image.
+When tags are written for an image the file is moved to the `imgs/tagged/` folder inside the program's directory alongside a text file with the same name as the image.

+If you're using [Hydrus](https://github.com/hydrusnetwork/hydrus), images in the `imgs/tagged/` folder can be imported with their tags by cliking on the "**add tags based on filename**" button at the bottom of the import window then checking "**try to load tags from neighbouring .txt files**".

 ## Options

-The "Options" button in the menubar allows to change some parameters:
+The "**Options**" button in the menubar allows to change some parameters:

 ### Add rating to tags: